 Last, but not last, did you know that …?

-Each month I post a new blog on Yoga’s ethical guidelines.
+- Each month in 2020 I post a new blog on Yoga’s ethical guidelines.
 You can find it under ‘Monthly Inspiration’.

 That’s a whole lot of GOODIES in one place!